Saint-Louis-en-l'Île: The Organ

 No trace remains of the original 17th century organ.
 In 1744 it was replaced by a new organ by Lesclop, with a very ornate buffet or case covered with rocaille sculpture.
-This instrument, like most of the other Paris organs of the period, was destroyed during the French Revolution, in order to recover the lead used in the pipes to make munitions.
+This instrument, like most of the other Paris organs of the period, was destroyed during the French Revolution, to recover the lead used in the pipes to make munitions.

 In the 19th century, a smaller instrument by Merklin was installed on the tribune, but it was of mediocre quality.
 This organ was replaced in 1923 by a new organ made by Charles Mutin, which kept the buffet of the earlier instrument.
 This organ also was of poor quality and was poorly maintained.
 A smaller organ was installed in the choir in the 1960s, which served as the church organ for several decades.

 In 2005, the present organ was completed by Bernard Aubertin, with funding from the City of Paris.
 The present organ is in the German style, or Bach type.
 It has fifty-one stops, While the instrument is new, it preserves the original tower sculpture and sculpted angels of the 18th century buffet.